umbraco/rfcs/cms/0022-ui-library.md

 CSS-parts is also one of the features of Web Components that can be used to overwrite certain styling of a Web Component.
 Currently, we do not have any case where this provides any reasonable value.
 But we will consider enabling this when it makes sense.

-#### Design System

-The UI Library will provide ways for implementors to use various properties from the Umbraco Design System, this includes sizes, colors & typography.
-The scope of such a system is not defined but we intend to enable anyone to build custom UI with the Umbraco look and theming capabilities.

 ### A few notes on architecture

 #### Tag-Names